florianstijven/Browne-data-OTR/Multiple Imputation/Simulated Data Set/README.txt

-The simulated data sets are structured like the original data.
-They were simulated by making a new data set containing only the id, group, and sex variables from the original data (keeping all rows from the original data).
-The orignal and new data sets were then concatenated and compatible imputation (described elsewhere) was performed on the "joined" data set.
-Next, the rows from the original data were deleted.
-The thus generated data set correspond to simulated_full_data.csv etc. Next, for each row in simulated_full_data.csv, we made all observations missing that were missing in the correponding row (based on id) in the original data.
-The thus generated data sets correspond to simulated_missing_data.csv etc.
+The simulated data set is structured like the original data.
+These data were simulated by first making a new data set containing only the id, group (i.e., treatment), and sex variables from the original data (keeping all rows from the original data).
+The orignal and new data set were then concatenated and compatible imputation (described elsewhere) was performed once on the "combined" data set.
+Next, the rows in the singly imputed data set that correspond to the original data were deleted.
+This leaves us with a data set where all variables were imputed except id, group, and sex.
+The thus generated data set corresponds to simulated_full_data.csv (and identically named files with different file extensions).
+Next, for each row in simulated_full_data.csv, we made all observations missing that were missing in the correponding row (matched on id) in the original data.
+The thus generated data set corresponds to simulated_missing_data.csv (and identically named files with different file extensions).

 The simulated data sets are available in .csv, .sav, and .rds format.
 The continuous variables are described below: